"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Aminul Hoque, Samiran Mondal.
 Acute aerobic exercise effects on brain wave pattern of player and non- player: A pilot study.
-International Journal of Physical Education, Sports and Health.
-2015; 1(4): 54-56.
+Int J Phys Educ Sports Health 2015;1(4):54-56.